jhp212/com2020-game-telemetry/README.md

   - The Game: Godot based project exported to a web build, running through a FastAPI/Python server.
   - The Dashboard: FastAPI based web dashboard, incorporating HTML, CSS, JavaScript, and ChartJS.
   - The Database: FastAPI based API connecting to a SQLite database, facilitating the communication between Game and Dashboard.
-- Each component runs in a seperate docker container, with a docker compose script to deploy them all.
+- Each component runs in a separate docker container, with a docker compose script to deploy them all.

 ## Key Features

 - User Authentication using JSON Web Tokens.
 - Argon2 password hashing.
 - Role based security.
 2 user types: Player and Admin
-- Seperate services so they can be run on seperate machines.
+- Separate services so they can be run on separate machines.

 ### Game